3on/scrap.js/README.md

 Download all the excerpts from Wikipedia front-page links
 ---------------------------------------------------------

-This example shows how to download the page as strings and use regular expressions with [jsMatch](https://github.com/vjeux/jsMatch) to extract meaningful parts.
+This example shows how to download the page as string and use regular expressions with [jsMatch](https://github.com/vjeux/jsMatch) to extract meaningful parts.

 ```coffeescript
 # Create a new Scrap with the base for all the following requests